kolmoblocks/docs/content/about.md

          <p><img src="img/machine.png" class="noborder" style="height:128px;"></p>
         <p class="heading">Bundle data with the code to read it</p>
         <div class="content is-small">
-        <p> In kolmoblocks, the data and the code to decode the data's format is distributed via the same channel.
-Kolmoblocks are <a href="webassembly.org">Webassembly</a> programs that output the requested data, and thus can use and embed any encoding and codec without having to distribute the dedicated software for it.
+        <p> With kolmoblocks, the data and the code to decode the data's format is distributed through the same channel.
+Kolmoblocks are <a href="webassembly.org">Webassembly</a> programs that yeild the extracted data as the functions' output, and thus can implement any compression or codec algorithm.
         </p>
         </div>
         </div>